Cacao Chocolate Bliss Balls (no added sugar)

 Vanilla paste – For this recipe I use vanilla paste, which has a slightly stronger taste than extract, but you can substitute in equal measure if you like.

-Cacao Chocolate Bliss Balls ingredients on a benchtop.
+Cacao Chocolate Bliss Balls ingredients on a bench top.

 Nut-free version!
 Perfect for school lunchboxes!